¡@

 If j were given the chance to update or fire, the contribution to its activation from i is positive and this may well serve to bring j's activation above threshold and make it output a `1'.
 A similar situation would prevail if the initial output states of the two nodes had been reversed since the connection is symmetric.
 If, on the other hand, both units are `on' they are reinforcing each other's current output.
 The weight may therefore be thought of as fixing a constraint between i and j that tends to make them both take on the value `1'.
 A negative weight would tend to enforce opposite outputs.
 One way of viewing these networks is therefore as constraint satisfaction nets.
 This idea may be captured quantitatively in the form of a suitable energy function.
 Define ¡@

-The values that take are given in the table below ¡@
+The values that ¡@

-For ease of notation, denote the first sum by S and take the outside the sum since it is constant throughout, then ¡@
+For ease of notation, denote the first sum by S and take

 There are now two cases to consider ¡@